Matisse-Consortium/p2obt/README.md

 * For more information on the inner workings see [Features](#features).
 * For upcoming features or to report bugs see the **issues**.
 * To get started see [Installation](#installation) and [Usage](#usage).
+* To add new local query targets add it to the `data/Extensive Target Information` excel sheet.

 ## Table of Content
 * [Installation](#installation)